Why Choose Us?

 Our focus will continue on the development of our wonderful school garden.
 As well as our big garden, each class has their own planter box to plan, grow and maintain.

-Parents and Friends major fundraiser each year is a Food and Wine Festival in November.
+Parents and Friends major fundraiser each year is a Food and Music Festival in November.
 Our Parents and Friends group fund many exciting ‘extras’ to benefit all our children across the school.
 In the past they have funded sports uniforms, children’s playgrounds, the children’s school gardens, outdoor fitness equipment, musical and cultural equipment and activities.
+The boards major project for 2017 is a covered outdoor learning area.

 We plan to continue being involved in the usual wide array of cultural and sporting events, both locally and out of town this year.
-2016, is the year of the year 5 and 6 camp to Rotorua.
+2017, is the year of the year 5 and 6 camp to Tutira.
 Children participate in a wide range of activities including team building experiences and sleeping in cabins or tents to develop cooperation and self-management skills.

-Staff development this year is focussing on developing a greater use of Te Reo Maori in classrooms, literacy learning and embedding creativity through technology in our classrooms.
-There will continue to be a high visual arts focus.
+Staff development this year is focussing on developing literacy learning and embedding creativity through technology in our classrooms.
+There will continue to be a high visual arts focus as well as our science and boys writing project.

 Should we achieve all we set out to do, we are in for a busy, exciting and highly satisfying year.